-In March of 2024, a bill was introduced into the Missouri House of Representatives that would impose tighter restrictions on businesses allowing drag performances that might be deemed sexual in nature.
+For the past three years, lawmakers have introduced several bills to restrict drag performances in Missouri.
 If passed, drag performers could face felony charges for performing in spaces that are open to the public or labeled as child-friendly.

 In 2016, a lesbian couple was denied a spot in a retirement home based on their sexual orientation.
 In 2019, a judge ruled that the refusal was legal because there are no laws preventing LGBTQ+ discrimination in housing in the state.